LokeshPereiro/HTML-CSS-JavaScript_Apps/Vanilla-mini-projects/Carousel_ProgressBar/readme.md

-# Expanding Cards
+# Carousel And Progress Bar

-This mini project aims to build a small carousel of images imported from Unsplash.
+This mini project aims to build a small carousel of images imported from Unsplash and pure HTML, CSS and JS Progress Bar.

 ## Features

 - Cards/Images are styled with Flexbox
-- JavaScript for animation (adding and removing active class) when clicked to different cards
+- JavaScript for animation (adding and removing active class) when clicked to different cards or btns

 ### Demo